harounahmed2/ScorePal/ReadMe.md

-This project was inspired by my friend Big Nick, who is a Duke fan because he sucks (and maybe partly because he went to there.)
+This project was inspired by my friend Big Nick, who is a Duke fan because he sucks (and maybe partly because he went there.)

 Big Nick loves to show me the website diddukewin.com, everytime duke basketball wins.
 I went to Virginia, so this is absurdly irritating.
 I wanted to pay him back for this, but unfortunately the domain name diduvawin.com was taken, so I had to get creative.